-For better interpretation of the ice retrieval results during the three snow events, we further proceeded with the calculation of some descriptive statistics presented in Table 3, always under the assumption that the detected ice hydrometeors can be represented by ice spheroids whose $m(D{max})$ corresponds to that of aggregates and they follow a PSD with $\mu = 0$.
+For better interpretation of the ice retrieval results during the three snow events, we further proceeded with the calculation of some descriptive statistics presented in Table 3, always under the assumption that the detected ice hydrometeors can be represented by ice spheroids whose $m(D{\text{max}})$ corresponds to that of aggregates and they follow a PSD with $\mu = 0$.
 The median of the retrieved properties for the observed particles distributions was calculated.
-Anticipating that the detected ice particles can be represented by oblate spheroids, we calculated the median retrieved S = 0.45, the median retrieved $D_m = 0.80$ mm and the median retrieved IWC = 13×10^{-3} g m-3.
-On the contrary, when the observed hydrometeors were assumed to be horizontally aligned prolate spheroids, the median retrieved sphericity, the median retrieved median mass diameter and the median retrieved ice water content, were found S = 0.45, $D_m = 1.08$ mm and IWC = 5×10^{-3} g m-3, respectively.
-Although the two median S are the same, there are differences in the median D_m and IWC between oblates and horizontally aligned prolates.
-For the latter, the median D_m was calculated larger and the IWC was calculated lower than the respective values for oblate ice spheroids.
+Anticipating that the detected ice particles can be represented by oblate spheroids, we calculated the median retrieved S = 0.45, the median retrieved $D{\rm m} = 0.80 \,\rm mm$, and the median retrieved IWC = 13×10^{-3} g m-3.
+On the contrary, when the observed hydrometeors were assumed to be horizontally aligned prolate spheroids, the median retrieved sphericity, the median retrieved median mass diameter and the median retrieved ice water content were found to be S = 0.45, $D_m = 1.08$ mm, and IWC = 5×10^{-3} g m-3, respectively.
+Although the two median S values are the same, there are differences in the median $D{\rm m}$ and IWC between oblates and horizontally aligned prolates.
+For the latter, the median $D{\rm m}$ was calculated as larger and the IWC was calculated as lower than the respective values for oblate ice spheroids.
 Therefore, the shape assumption seemed to affect the retrieved microphysical properties of the ice particles (also shown in Sect.
 4.1).
-In Table 3 the 10^{th} and 90^{th} percentile of the detected ice hydrometeors retrieved parameters can be also found.
+In Table 3 the 10th and 90th percentile of the detected ice hydrometeor retrieved parameters can be also found.